High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Methods

 \subsubsection{Domain decomposition}

-Our goal is to simulate a three-dimensional cylindrical mirror with radius $R$ and height $H$.
-The cylinder axis coincides with the $z$-axis of our coordinates, and the plane $z=0$ represents the surface of the mirror on which the external pressure $p(r)$ is applied.
-We decompose the cylindrical domain $\Omega = [0,R] \times [0,2\pi) \times [0,H]$ into a set of non-overlapping elements~$\Omega_k \subset \Omega$ shaped like deformed cubes, as illustrated in \cref{fig:domain} (h-refinement).
+We simulate a cylindrical mirror in three dimensions with radius $R$ and height $H$.
+The cylinder axis coincides with the $z$~axis of our coordinates, and the plane $z=0$ represents the surface of the mirror on which the external pressure~$p(r)$ is applied.
+We decompose the cylindrical domain $\Omega = [0,R] \times [0,2\pi) \times [0,H]$ into a set of nonoverlapping elements~$\Omega_k \subset \Omega$ shaped like deformed cubes, as illustrated in \cref{fig:domain} ($h$~refinement).
 Each element carries a coordinate map from the Cartesian coordinates $\bm{x} \in \Omega_k$, in which the elasticity equations~\eqref{eq:elasticity_eqns} are formulated, to \emph{logical} coordinates $\bm{\xi} \in [-1, 1]^3$ representing the reference cube, as illustrated in \cref{fig:element}.
 The coordinate map to the reference cube is characterized by its Jacobian,